-State Apply Franchise Tax to LLE? ^b Note
+State Apply Franchise Tax to LLE? b Note:

 Alabama Yes LLCs, LLPs, and LPs subject to business privilege tax based on modified net worth.
-Sliding rate scale based on apportioned federal net income with \$100 min. and \$15,000 max. (generally).
-Family limited liability entities subject to \$500 cap.
+Sliding-rate scale based on apportioned federal net income with \$100 minimum and \$15,000 maximum (generally).
+Family limited liability entities (LLEs) subject to \$500 cap.
 Ala.
 Code section 40-14A-22.

 Arkansas Noa But LLCs are subject to the minimum \$150 franchise tax.
 Ark.
 Code Ann. section 2654104(8).

 Connecticut Noa

 Delaware Noa

 Georgia No

 Illinois No

 Kansas No For tax years before 2011, LLCs/LLPs were subject to franchise tax on net capital accounts with a \$20,000 cap, but only if net capital accounts located or used in Kansas were \$1 million or more.

 Kentucky No

 Louisiana No An LLE's election under the check-the-box regulations to be taxed as a corporation for federal income tax purposes has no significance in determining whether the LLE is subject to Louisiana franchise tax.
 La.
-DOR Rev. Rule No. 01-013 (Oct.
+DOR Rev. Rul.
+No. 01-013 (Oct.
 1, 2001).
 Before Jan.
 1, 2017, LLE electing S corporation or C corporation status not subject to franchise tax.
 La.
 DOR Info.
 Bulletin No. 04-023 (Dec.
 1, 2004); La.
-Private Letter Ruling 05-015 (Dec.
+Priv.
+Ltr.
+Rul.
+05-015 (Dec.
 28, 2005).
 However, effective Jan.
 1, 2017, LLCs electing to be taxed as corporations will be subject to corporate franchise tax.
-Act No. 12, 2016, Extra.
+Act No. 12, 2016 Extra.
 Session (1st Extra.
 Session).

 Massachusetts Noa

 Mississippi No

 Missouri No

 Nebraska No

 New Jersey No

 New Mexico Noa

 North Carolina No LLCs exempt from franchise tax by statute.
 A corporate member is required to include the LLC's assets in its franchise tax base if the corporate member or its affiliates collectively own 50% or more of the capital interests of the LLC.
 However, LLC electing corporation status subject to franchise tax.
 N.C.
 Gen. Stat. section 105-114(b)(2).

 Ohio No

+Oklahoma No LLCs are exempt from franchise tax by statute.
+Okla.
+Stat. title 68, section 1201.
+However, Oklahoma imposed a BAT on the net revenue of a taxpayer, including LLCs and LLPs, for tax years 2010-2012.
+2012 was the last year of the BAT because voters approved the imposition of a property tax on intangible property.
+As before, LLCs are exempt from the reinstated franchise tax.

 Table 2.
-Tax Treatment of LLCs, LLPs, and LPs by States Imposing Net Worth- or Debt-Based Corporate Franchise Taxes (as of Sept.
-3, 2019) (Continued)
+Tax Treatment of LLCs/LLPs/LPs (LLEs) by States Imposing Net Worth-Based or Debt-Based Corporate Franchise Taxes (as of Jan.
+1, 2021) (Continued)